ChloeRickards/chloerickards.github.io/GeneDriveModel.md

 <h2 id="summary">Summary</h2>

 <p>As genetic engineering becomes easier and cheaper, its potential for improving global health continues to grow.
-This theoretical model examines the potential application of a CRISPR-Cas9 gene drive to a population of *Biomphalaria glabrata* snails, the intermediate host for the neglected tropical disease schistosomiasis.
+This theoretical model examines the potential application of a CRISPR-Cas9 gene drive to a population of <i>Biomphalaria glabrata</i> snails, the intermediate host for the neglected tropical disease schistosomiasis.
 This system is of special interest because these snails reproduce both sexually and asexually.
 This model shows the outcome of a gene drive in a scenario where asexual reproduction has to be considered. </p>

 <p><b>Tools used in this demo:</b> Python, pandas, NumPy, matplotlib, sensitivity analysis, population genetics, Markov process, parameter optimization </p>